Our 1940s trivia will test your knowledge of WW2.

 7. B. Harry S. Truman

 The world situation demanded that President Truman make some of the most crucial decisions in history.
 Soon after VE-Day, the war against Japan had reached its final stage.
 An urgent plea to Japan to surrender was rejected.
 Truman, after consultations with his advisers, ordered atomic bombs dropped on Hiroshima and Nagasaki on August 6 and 9, 1945.
-The Japanese surrendered shorty thereafter.
+The Japanese surrendered shortly thereafter.

 8. B. The Great Depression